 In 1853, Pendleton entered the political arena and voters elected him to the Ohio Senate, where he served from 1854 to 1856.
 He was an unsuccessful candidate for a congressional seat in 1854, but voters from Ohio’s First Congressional District elected him to the first of four successive terms in the House of Representatives in 1856.
 During his tenure, Pendleton served on the House Judiciary Committee and on the Ways and Means Committee.
 A member of the Democratic Party, Pendleton opposed measures to ban slavery in the West during the 1850s.
 In 1860, he supported the presidential candidacy of fellow Democrat Illinois Senator Stephen A. Douglas.

 When the American Civil War began, Pendleton became a leading member of the Peace Democrats.
-Also known as Copperheads, Peace Democrats made up a large bloc of the Democratic Party who opposed the war and the Lincoln Administration.
+Also known as Copperheads, Peace Democrats made up a large bloc of the Democratic Party who opposed the war and President Abraham Lincoln.

 In 1864, Democrats selected Pendleton as George McClellan‘s vice-presidential running-mate in their party’s unsuccessful bid to unseat President Lincoln.
 In the same election, Pendleton also lost his House seat to Republican Benjamin Eggleston.

 Radical Reconstruction Opponent

 After the war, Pendleton became an outspoken critic of Republican Reconstruction measures.
 He supported the “Ohio Idea,” which proposed paying off war debts with paper money, called greenbacks, instead of gold or silver.
 In 1868, Pendleton sought the Democratic Party’s presidential nomination, but his support of paper money was unpopular with many members of his party.
 Democrats instead chose New Yorker Horatio Seymour as their presidential candidate.